 In my previous post, THE FESTIVALIZATION OF SPORT, I suggested today’s young seem, on the whole, less rigorously competitive than previous generations.
 There are far more options these days, but perhaps part of it has to do with the stresses today’s youth are under as a matter of every day experience — not to mention how the expectations of yesteryear and those of today do not nearly match up with one another either.

-In the aftermath of World War II many nations of the world were still digging out of the devastation while individuals were left to deal with the psychic remains of shattered lives.
-My mother was one who saw her world destroyed, but was fortunate to find refuge in America which sat free and clear in its economic supremacy.
-This circumstance allowed we Boomer children the freedom to blithely dedicate ourselves to idle time pursuits well into their adult-onset years.
-The irony is that while the youth of today remain at home much longer than Baby Boomers did, we Boomers had the luxury to remain more infantile longer.
+In the aftermath of World War II many nations had to dig out of devastation, left with the psychic remains of shattered lives.
+My mother was one who saw her world destroyed, but was fortunate to find refuge in America, which sat alone and free.
+This gave her Baby Boom children the freedom to dedicate themselves to youthful ways well into their adult years.
+While the youth of today remain at home much longer , Boomers had the luxury to remain more infantile longer.

-For instance, when I moved from St. Louis to Boston in August of 1973, I shared a two-bedroom, one bath apartment in Allston, Mass. with three friends.
+When I moved from St. Louis to Boston in August of 1973, I shared a two-bedroom, one bath apartment with three friends.
 We paid $160/month, $40 each.
-I had just finished up at Washington University in St. Louis, a well-regarded liberty arts institution.
-In looking through some old papers in the attic of my parent’s house in 2008, I found a receipt for my final semester at Wash.
-U. from the early 1970s, $1250.
+I had just left Washington University in St. Louis, a well-regarded liberty arts institution.
+In looking through some old papers in the attic of my parent’s house 40 years later I found a receipt for my final semester from the early 1970s, $1250.